mintty/mintty/wiki/Tips.md

 * Terminal types for Options menu are offered as they exist on WSL.
 * Shortcut start directory fallback handling.
 * Handling of option GuardNetworkPaths.
-* Handling of option ExitCommands..
+* Handling of option ExitCommands.
-* Handling of option DropCommands..
+* Handling of option DropCommands.
-* Handling of option UserCommands..
+* Handling of options UserCommands / CtxMenuFunctions.
 * Display of start or exit error messages.
 * Handling of foreground working directory.